 I'll need 3 levels of users.
 One for the site-wide management, me.
-When I log in I want to be able to create a user ID, so just the [url removed, login to view] Login Control.
+When I log in I want to be able to create a user ID, so just the ASP.NET Login Control.
 I want to be able to disable users and see who I have.
 If there is a way upon registration to enter a group name, that would be great, that way when I see the active users I can see them separated by groups, such as technical, processing, management, etc. This doesn't need to be in the database or populated by a drop down, a simple textbox would be sufficient.

 From my login I also need to be able to create pages with fields on them.
 For example I could create a form for the technical group and it would ask for a label name, I could type in First Name and hit plus and if I wanted to enter more I could type Last Name and hit plus.
 When I am finished I could hit submit.
 This form should now be available for the technical supervisor (next level I am going to discuss) and the technical workers (the last level).
 These forms should save the data in the database.
 These forms may be entered multiple times from the same user.